Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Introduction

-Now suppose that we are interested in the value functional $\cV:y(0)\in H\mapsto \ex[f(y(T))]\in \R$, where $y(0)$ is taken within a neighbourhood of the initial condition $y_0$ in \eqref{eq:spde}, and $f:V\to \R$ is a given locally Lipschitz cost functional.
+We are interested in the value functional associated with the SPDE \eqref{eq:spde}: \bb\l{eq:value_functional} \cV:y(0)\in H\mapsto \ex[f(y(T))]\in \R, \ee where $y(0)$ is taken within a neighbourhood of the initial condition $y_0$ in \eqref{eq:spde}, and $f:V\to \R$ is a given locally Lipschitz cost functional.
 This is practically important if the exact dynamics of \eqref{eq:spde} is only known subject to uncertain initial conditions, or if we would like to compare the optimal cost of a control problem among all initial states (see e.g.~\cite{farhood2008,hu2015}).
 An accurate representation of the value functional is also crucial for the control design in reinforcement learning (see \cite{bertsekas1996}).

-The convergence of $y_d(T)$ to $y(T)$ as $d\to\infty$ suggests us to approximate the functional $\cV$ by the $d$-dimensional value function $v_d:y_d(0)\in H_d\mapsto \ex[f(y_d(T))]\in \R$ with a sufficiently large $d\in \N$.
+In practice, we shall consider a finite-dimensional version of the (infinite-dimensional) value functional $\cV$.
+Let $\{e_k\}_{k\ge 1}$ be an orthonormal basis of $H$, made of elements in $V$, and $H_d=\textrm{span}\{e_k\mid k=1,\ldots,d\}$ for all $d\in \N$.
+Then for each $d\ge 1$, we can project the SPDE \eqref{eq:spde} onto the subspace $H_d$ and consider a $d$-dimensional It\^{o}-Galerkin approximation of \eqref{eq:spde} in $\R^d$ of the form: \bb\l{eq:spde_d} dy_d(t)+A_dy_d(t)\,dt=U_d(t,y_d(t))\,dt+G_d(t,y_d(t))\,dB(t), \; t\in (0,T],\q y_d(0)=y_{0,d}, \ee where the discrete operators $A_d, U_d, G_d$ satisfy a monotonicity condition similar to \eqref{eq:coercive}.
+Then, under suitable regularity assumptions, one can show the well-posedness of a solution $y_d$ to the finite-dimensional SDE \eqref{eq:spde_d}, and estimate the rate of convergence in terms of the dimension $d$.
+The convergence of $y_d(T)$ to $y(T)$ as $d\to\infty$ suggests us to approximate the functional $\cV$ by the $d$-dimensional value function

+with a sufficiently large $d\in \N$.
+Note that for SPDEs driven by $H$-valued random fields, one can consider similar It\^{o}-Galerkin SDEs with finite-dimensional noises by truncating the series representation of the (space-time) random process (see \cite{barth2012} for sufficient conditions under which this extra approximation of the noise preserves the overall convergence order in $d$).

+However, we face several difficulties in approximating the $d$-dimensional value function $v_d$.
+Recall that the errors of the Galerkin approximations for the SPDE \eqref{eq:spde} (with a spatial domain in $\R^p$) are in general of the magnitude $\cO(d^{-\gamma/p})$ for some $\gamma>0$ (see e.g.~\cite{gyongy2008,barth2012,giles2012}).
+Thus, the local Lipschitz continuity of the cost function in \eqref{eq:value_functional} suggests that, to achieve an accuracy $ \eps$ in representing the value functional $\cV:H=L^2(\R^p)\to \R$, we need to approximate the value function $v_d:H_d\to \R$, where $H_d$ can be identified as a $d$-dimensional Euclidean space with $d=\cO(\eps^{-p/\gamma})$.
+Since many classical function approximation methods, such as piecewise constant and piecewise linear approximations, require a complexity of $\cO(\eps^{-d})$ to approximate a $d$-dimensional function within an accuracy $\eps$, we see the total complexity for classical methods to represent the value functional \eqref{eq:value_functional} within the accuracy $\eps$ is of the magnitude $\cO(\eps^{-\eps^{-p/\gamma}})$, which suffers from the so-called Bellman's curse of dimensionality.